-The Government of the Kingdom of Denmark and The Scottish Government hereinafter referred to as "the Parties"
+The Government of the Kingdom of Denmark and The Scottish Government (hereinafter referred to as "the Parties");

-Recognizing the common interests shared by the Parties regarding the development of affordable, low and zero carbon emission, sustainable energy sources;
+Recognizing the common interests shared by the Parties regarding the development of affordable, and zero carbon emission, sustainable energy sources;

 Considering the strategic role of energy planning and the importance of increased energy efficiency within the heating sector;

-Article 1 - Objective
+Article 1 – Objectives

 Article 2 – Priorities of Cooperation

-b) development and promotion of energy distribution systems for the heat sector and low carbon heating systems and energy efficiency especially in the building sector;
+b) Development and promotion of energy distribution systems for the heat sector and low carbon heating systems and energy efficiency especially in the building sector;

 Article 3 – Cooperation Mechanism

-a) exchange of information and documentation;
+a) Exchange of information and documentation;

-b) exchange visits by experts and delegations;
+b) Exchange visits by experts and delegations;

 Article 4 – Engagement of Parties

-The Parties appoint relevant institutions as implementing agents for the cooperation.
+1) The Parties appoint relevant institutions as implementing agents for the cooperation.
 The Danish Party has appointed the Danish Energy Agency and The Danish Embassy in London.
 The Scottish Party has appointed the Scottish Government Energy and Climate Change Directorate as a contact point.

 Article 5 - Obligations of the Parties

-Both Parties will:
+1) Both Parties will:

-Both Parties will agree the work programme for 2018 by 30 August and the work programme for 2019 by December 2018.
+d) agree the work programme for 2022 by 31 December 2021, the work programme for 2023 by December 2022, and the work programme for 2024 by December 2023.

-The Parties will communicate and cooperate fully with the aim to ensure that the objectives and outcomes are successfully achieved.
+2) The Parties will communicate and cooperate fully with the aim to ensure that the objectives and outcomes are successfully achieved.